expressly, that in the latter times some shall depart from the faith,

 Two things come to mind as I write this little "confession."
 The first thing that I think of is: Since I can see myself, and what I was doing because I have moved passed it to some degree (not overcome it by any means), does that mean those preachers (as well as the congregation who accepts what they hear) have not moved beyond their problems and habits?
 I should think if they had, they would work with all their might to see to it that their listeners also see the light as they have seen the light, and challenge their listeners to overcome their blindness.

-The second thing I think of is: My blindness (in one area) led me to spend time in prison.
+The second thing I think of is: My blindness (in one area) led me to spend time in therapy.
 I see how those in prison have the same blindness I had in that they feel they are acceptable as they are, just misunderstood by the law and the populous.
-I doubt anyone in the churches would agree with their thinking, but seeing as how I have been on both sides of the barbed wire fence, I can see how both the churches and the prisoners are of the same mind and the same justification.
+I doubt anyone in the churches would agree with their thinking, but seeing as how I have been on both sides of the conscience fence, I can see how both the churches and the morally unsound are of the same mind and the same justification.

 I found that invalid thinking can lead to dire consequences and thereby dire punishment.
 I'm afraid that those in the churches will not have the opportunity to see how their thinking (and the instruction they have been receiving, that supports and promotes their invalid thinking) is leading them astray, and thereby have their eyes opened, until it is to late to correct their blindness of thinking.
 I've been struck by lightning, and lived to see the dangers of God's wrath, and that in this life.
 For that I am very grateful.
 How about you?
 Have you been struck by lightning?
 I hope so.